Specialization Course in International Criminal Law (ICL)

 REGISTRATION COSTS

-The registration costs for all participants include the access to the course online platform, including academic material and video recordings of all session.
+The registration costs for all participants include access to the course online platform, including academic material and video recordings of all sessions.
 The registration costs for participants in person include lunches on course days (6 lunches in total) and 1 social dinner.

 Eligibility & Cancellation Policy